microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (MVC).md

 	The modified *Index* method enumerates the blobs in the "photos" container and passes an array of BlobInfo objects representing those blobs to the view through ASP.NET MVC's ViewBag property.
 In a moment, you will modify the view to enumerate these objects and display a collection of photo thumbnails.
 The classes used to access your storage account and enumerate the blobs — CloudStorageAccount, CloudBlobClient, and CloudBlobContainer — come from the WindowsAzure.Storage package you installed from NuGet.

-1. Add the following method to the HomeController class in HomeController.cs:
+1. Add the following method to the HomeController class in **HomeController.cs**:

 	```C#
 	[HttpPost]